dsmih/clipshield/README.md

 ---

-**Problem:** 73% of enterprises ban ChatGPT.
+**Problem:** Many enterprises ban ChatGPT and other AI tools.
 Alternative: $5M private LLMs.
-**Solution:** Automatic PII protection that works for 1 user or 10,000 employees.
+**Solution:** Automatic PII protection in the background that works for 1 user or 10,000 employees.
-**Result:** Use best AI models safely.
+**Result:** Use the best AI models safely.
 Zero infrastructure.
 Zero data leaks.

 [Install Now](#-installation) • [Technical Details](#-technical-execution-showcasing-chromes-built-in-ai) • [GitHub](https://github.com/dsmih/clipshield)

 ---

+### Why This Happens

+**It's not ignorance—it's human nature.** People don't intentionally share PII.
+They paste entire email threads without scrolling to check for signature blocks.
+They upload meal photos without noticing the credit card on the table.
+They copy documents without removing incidental contact information.
+The PII isn't *needed* by AI—it's just embedded in the content people naturally share.
+Manual redaction takes 30-60 seconds per paste.
+People are busy.
+They skip it.
+Friction loses to convenience, every time.
 ## 🎯 Purpose: Solving the $5M Enterprise AI Problem

+---

 ### The Problem Scale